Upload and host files locally

 Authors of video and multimedia texts are advised that submissions should already be in edited and polished form, and must be capable of being stored locally (i.e. not on YouTube or elsewhere in the cloud).
 Please send compressed files or links to your server.
 Multimedia pieces significantly longer than 5-10 minutes are probably not likely to be article-equivalent, and thus might be a better match for a publisher other than a journal.
 Please email the editors at firstname.lastname@example.org with any queries.1

-#11 Updated by Matt Gold about 3 years ago
+#11 Updated by Matt Gold over 3 years ago

 Okay -- but since this involves the Commons, it would have been good to have contacted the Commons team before adopting this as a policy of the journal.